dpranke/pyfloyd/docs/functions.md

     Returns an array with `hd` as the first element, followed by the elements from `tl`.
 Equivalent to `concat([hd], tl)`.

-* `dedent(s: str, colno: int = -1) -> str`<br>
+* `dedent(s: str, colno: int = -1, min_indent: int = -1) -> str`<br>
-    Returns an unindented version of the given string.
-Any characters up to and including the first newline are discarded.
+    Returns a (possibly) unindented version of the given string, as
-    Then, looking at the remaining lines, the line with the fewest number of spaces before a non-space character (or the end of the string) is taken to be the indentation to undo.
-Each line then has that many characters removed.
-Anything after the last newline is discarded as well, and then the lines are cat'ed together and returned as a string.
-See the documentation on datafiles for more on how dedenting works.
+    follows:
+    - A single-line string is returned unchanged.
+    - If `min_indent` is `-1`, The minimum indentation of the second and subsequent lines of the string is calculated; that number is compared to the column number of the first line as well (if available).
+Otherwise, the given column number (1-based) is used to determine the indentation to leave (A value of 0 or 1 means "leave as-is").
+    - If colno is not -1, that is used as the (1-based) column number to use for the indentation on the first line.
+    - That number of leading spaces as determined from the above is stripped from each line, and any trailing spaces are stripped from each line.
+If the first line is blank, it is discarded altogether.
+If the last line is blank it is also discarded;
+      however, if the string ends in a newline, the newline is preserved.

 * `dict(pairs: list[any]) -> dict[str, any]`<br>
     Returns a dictionary containing all the key/value pairs.